-First, the module includes a status LED on the backside of the board "tongue"...opposite the orange connectors.
+First, the module includes a status LED on the backside of the board "tongue"...opposite the blue terminal strip.
 Normal operation is for this LED to glow green when the vehicle ignition is on and white when a phone is connected.
-On shutdown it should go from white to red to off within a few seconds.